Top Video Streaming Performance Metrics to Look For

 • Average Time Spent: Indicates how long viewers remain on the platform.
 Longer sessions suggest an engaging interface and compelling content.

 • Churn Rate: Reflects the percentage of users discontinuing the service.
-Monitoring this metric helps identify issues driving customer loss.
+Monitoring this metric helps identify the issues that drive customer loss.

 • Simplify the user interface for better navigation.